 Business Class Cabin on the A330-200

-Alitalia’s Business Class cabins are configured in a staggered 1x2x1 layout, which offers direct aisle access for all passengers, and a mix of privacy for solo passengers while allowing for intimacy among travellers who wish to remain together.
+Alitalia’s Business Class cabins are configured in a staggered 1x2x1 layout, which offers direct aisle access for all passengers and a mix of privacy for solo passengers while allowing for intimacy among travelers who wish to remain together.
 The seat design is similar to that used in Etihad’s Business Class.

 Foot and legroom is spacious, though your legs are exposed to the aisle in many seats, which can lead to bumping if you shift around while sleeping, something that is exacerbated by narrow aisles.

 What is the Best Business Class seat on the A330-200?

 If you are traveling alone, the most desirable seats are the even-numbered window seats.
 These are set back from the aisle, with the shelf between you and the aisle, offering extra privacy.
 One drawback is the pitch between the shelf and the seat in front is quite tight, making getting out of the seat a bit awkward.